bchopson/clew/logic.md

 ### Suggestion

-Players between guesser and answerer do not have the cards
+Players between suggester and answerer do not have the cards

 Answerer has one of the cards

-If guesser is current player, then answerer has the card shown
+If suggester is current player, then answerer has the card shown

-If no answerer, either the guesser or the solution has the cards
+If no answerer, either the suggester or the solution has the cards